ketut-garjita/Hospital-Data-Pipeline-Project/README.md

 - Predictive models for patient admission rates
 - Resource optimization suggestions

-4. Take more advantage of Apache Flink in streaming data processing especially in Cloud environment.
+4. Leverage Apache Flink more effectively for streaming data processing, particularly in cloud environments.

 ---
 ## Acknowledgments

-- Redpanda team for the Kafka-compatible streaming platform
+- Redpanda team for developing the Kafka-compatible streaming platform.
-- dbt Labs for the transformation framework
+- dbt Labs for creating the transformation framework.
-- Apache Foundation for Flink and Spark
+- Apache Foundation for providing Flink and Spark.
-- Google Cloud for the data warehousing platform
+- Google Cloud for offering a robust data warehousing platform.
-- Debezium community for the CDC solution
+- Debezium community for developing the CDC solution.
-- Python Software Foundation has produced a very efficient programming language
+- Python Software Foundation, which has produced a very efficient programming language.
-- SQL for data manipulations
+- SQL, as a powerful language for data manipulation.
-- Terraform for GCP resource provisioning
+- Terraform for enabling GCP resource provisioning.
-- DataTalksCub community is really great
+- DataTalksClub Community, which is truly a great learning platform.